-I hope to have shown in this paper that the gross characteristics of unbounded stress systems can be accounted for with different rankings of a set of constraints that are independently motivated in the analysis of (on the surface quite different) bounded stress systems.
-A desirable consequence of this result is that it may be the case that nothing new needs to be added to the basic theory to account for unbounded stress systems: the differences among all stress systems are accounted for by different rankings of the same set of constraints.
-This has obviously desirable consequences for learnability, as demonstrated by Tesar (1998) with respect to the grammars defined by the factorially many possible different rankings of the same basic set of constraints considered here.
+Aside from the very general differences noted between bounded and unbounded stress systems in this paper, there are other particularities of each that need to be addressed in a complete unified theory of stress systems.
+What I hope to have shown in this paper is that the gross characteristics of unbounded stress systems can be accounted for with different rankings of a set of constraints that are independently motivated in the analysis of (on the surface quite different)

+bounded stress systems.
+A desirable consequence of this result is that it may be the case that nothing new needs to be added to the basic theory of bounded stress in OT to account for unbounded stress systems: the differences among all stress systems are accounted for by different rankings of the same set of constraints.
+This has obviously desirable consequences for learnability, as demonstrated by Tesar (1999, 2000) with respect to the grammars defined by the factorially many possible different rankings of the same basic set of constraints considered here.